ajedda/ajedda.github.io/_posts/2020-06-03-shared_ptr_part_6.md

 I like the **first method** for this shared pointer we are designing here.
 The main reason is that I don't like continuously passing the member variables to my specialized functions (e.g., ``acquire_single(_ref_cntr, _ptr)``).

 This is it for this post.
-There are more in the next post.
+The implementation details are in the next post.